cobwebos/docs/articles/sentinel/roles.md

 ---
-title: Azure Sentinel 中的权限 |Microsoft Docs
+title: Permissions in Azure Sentinel | Microsoft Docs
-description: 本文介绍 Azure Sentinel 如何使用基于角色的访问控制向用户分配权限并标识每个角色允许的操作。
+description: This article explains how Azure Sentinel uses role-based access control to assign permissions to users and identifies the allowed actions for each role.
 services: sentinel
 cloud: na
 documentationcenter: na